hrodell/North-Star/northstar-delivery-slots-plugin/dynamic-block-out-logic.md

     > “This delivery time is currently unavailable.
 Orders must be placed at least [block out hours] before delivery to allow for preparation.”
   - Block out changes take effect immediately for all future orders.
   - Existing orders are **not** affected retroactively.

+The block out period (in hours) is a configurable global setting, settable by the admin in the NorthStar admin panel.
+Only slots at least [block out hours] after current time are selectable for customers.
+Admin orders bypass block out.

 ---